The Accelerator Laboratory provides foundation to scientific research at KEK

 At Tsukuba Campus, ACCL has started the operation of SuperKEKB B-Factory (electron-positron colliding rings with an injector linac) toward higher-performance beam by upgrading KEKB B-Factory, which gave experimental verification to Kobayashi-Maskawa theory to win 2008 Nobel Prize in Physics.
 It also operates two rings at Photon Factory (PF and PF-AR), which is a pioneer of synchrotron light sources in the world as well as Slow Positron Facility.
-Also it performs R&D for the KEK LS as one of the candidates for future light source.
+Also it performs R&D for the KEK hybrid ring as one of the candidates for future light source.
 In addition, developments for the International Linear Collider (ILC) have been done at experimental accelerators ATF and STF.
 R&D for the application of superconducting cavities is also being conducted in the Compact Energy Recovery Linac (cERL).

 At Tokai Campus, ACCL has already started the operation of J-PARC for user’s experiments together with JAEA, and is paying a lot of efforts to improve beam performance with conquering various issues accompanied by a high intensity proton beam.